Songs > Self-Immolate > History

 In a Flightless newsletter John Angus Stewart described the plot.
 “The offerers were sent to hell.
 But what was only a few moments on earth, were over 500 years for the offerers.
 Zagan, summons them back to earth to keep her side of the bargain.
 The offerers are shadows of what they once were after lifetimes served in the spiralling, stinking pits of Hell.
 They have forgotten existence without constant agony, searing heat and torture.
 They quiver and shake, terrified of a place they once only knew but now cannot conceive.
 Zagan performs the ritual of reanimation, possessing them with a half-life.
 The offerers, vomit and choke as the petrol fills their lungs.
 To complete the re-animation ritual they must self-immolate to cauterise their new form.
 They turn to hell with a blind, idealistic, altruistic hope, but now they have become the anthropomorphised doom and fire that will consume the earth itself.”
 When asked what the video was about, Stu responded by explaining all three videos released for Rats’ Nest: “The film clip for ‘Planet B’ and the film clip for ‘Self-Immolate,’ and we’re going to do another one as well, they all sort of tie into this theme that we, as a species, are killing ourselves, essentially.
 We’re digging our own graves, but we’re actually going down laughing, and it’s a disturbing combination.
 Generally, we are all like, ‘This is scary, the permafrost is melting,’ but we’re actually not scared.
 Everyone is kind of happy and going about living their lives.
 Maybe that’s embedded in our nature to be like that, but it’s kind of an interesting observation.
 I think that’s the kind of lynchpin behind all those videos.”
 A shot of the band on fire would be used for the gatefold design on vinyl editions of the album.
 For the band’s show poster on 2019-08-24, the video is referenced multiple times.
 A print of Zagan in the Mitsubishi Lancer was sold by PHC Films in late 2020.

 “Self-Immolate” made its live debut on 2019-06-26 during a surprise show at Howler in Naarm (Melbourne) and would be played at most shows in 2019, taking a spot wherever needed, although it was a prominent opener.
 A performance from 2019-06-28 would be featured (albeit incomplete) in Live at the Forum Melbourne.
 For the film Chunky Shrapnel which documented the 2019 European tour, “Self-Immolate” would be used in a teaser trailer uploaded on April 2nd, 2020.
-While a performance and soundcheck of the song from 2019-10-05 would appear during the intro of the film, they were incomplete and never included on the film’s soundtrack.
+While a performance and soundcheck of the song from 2019-10-05 would appear in film, they were incomplete and never included on the film’s soundtrack.
 Before the COVID-19 pandemic in 2020, “Self-Immolate” was still played regularly, a trend which continued even after the lockdowns.
 While versions up to this point don’t stray far from the studio version outside of a potentially longer intro and some pipe organ additions from Ambrose, in 2022 the song was updated to include a longer drum solo from Cavs.
 This has been the go-to version for the band since.
 Outside of the band, the song would be played at Cavs’ first drum seminar at Drumtek in Northcote, Victoria.
 Eric mentioned during the Chunky Shrapnel Reddit AMA that “Self-Immolate” took a while to learn and was hard to play live.

 Powered by Songfish